jeraldarul123/mytodoapp-django-docker/README.md

 # Run the application
 CMD ["npm", "start"]
 🔑 Key Takeaways
-Docker helps make applications platform-independent, reducing the "works on my machine" issue.
+Docker helps make applications platform-independent, reducing the common "works on my machine" issues.

-Containerization simplifies application deployment across various environments.
+Containerization simplifies the deployment process, ensuring that the application works the same way across different environments.

-Docker Hub offers a central platform for managing and distributing Docker images.
+Docker Hub offers a central platform for managing and distributing Docker images, making it easy to share and deploy.

 🤝 Contributing
-If you'd like to contribute to this project, feel free to fork the repository, make changes, and submit a pull request.
+If you’d like to contribute to this project, feel free to fork the repository, make changes, and submit a pull request.
+Contributions are always welcome!

 📄 License
-This project is open source and available under the MIT License.
+This project is open-source and available under the MIT License.

+Author:
+Jerald Arul
 ![1742891690008](https://github.com/user-attachments/assets/cf546dae-3ae5-49e3-9efa-23bc72aa887e)
 ![1742891689041](https://github.com/user-attachments/assets/5fd57f1f-d030-4c59-90eb-c00c2b26af61)
 ![1742891690892](https://github.com/user-attachments/assets/6e1fe855-95cf-4ec4-b577-420b97096539)